enggarsulistyo/Redmi3Ido/README.md

 </h1>

 #### About
-<p> This doc for redmi 3 ido stuck logo penguin linux which can't be reinstalled.
+&nbsp; &nbsp; This doc for redmi 3 ido stuck logo penguin linux which can't be reinstalled.

 <br>